thenbrent/multisite-user-management/readme.txt

 = Does this assign roles for new blogs? =

 No, it is only for new users.
-If you would like it to create a default role for , submit a ticket as per the instructions below.
+If you would like it to create a default role for blog and new users also registering a blog, submit a ticket as per the instructions below.

-= Where can I get support & report a bugs? =
+= Where can I make feature requests, get support & report bugs? =

 Submit an Issue on the github page here: http://github.com/thenbrent/multisite-user-management/issues